sundrmmagrwl12/Delta-Demo/README.md

 # Delta-Demo
-It is a demo project for Git &amp; Github Class
+It is a demo project for Git &amp; Github Class.